jeorgen/chromanode-regtest-backend/README.md

 * bitcoin_regtest_data_dir - where the regtest blocks are stored.
 A value of ```default``` means in the standard place in ~/.bitcoin/regtest
 * abe_config_location - location of config file for bitcoin-abe
 * abe_port - port tha the bitcoin-abe explorer can be accessed at.
 This port should be proxied externally

+DISABLING CERTAIN SERVERS

+Maybe you do not want to build a bitcoind or a postgresql inside of the buildout.
+In that case copy the parts directive in the ```[buildout]``` section of etc/base.cfg an dpaste it into ./buildout.cfg.

+Change it from this:

+    parts =
+        bitcoind
+        bitcoind-symlinks
+        postgresql
+        pgsql-symlinks
+        node-js
+        py-interpreter
+        supervisor

+To this:

+    parts =
+        node-js
+        py-interpreter
+        supervisor

+...to disable the building of postgresql and bitcoind.
+You can also just comment out the lines with ```#```, but that hash mark must be flush with the left margin.

+Supervisor will still try to start the now non-existing servers, but that does not have any further consequences.
+Make sure you edit the config settings to point at your external servers.
+You do that best by pasting a copy of the ```[config]``` section into buildout.cfg and edit it.

+And the re-run buildout.

 CONSTRUCTING A BLOCKCHAIN